DineshPanicker/Embedded-C-CPP/README.md

 # Embedded-C-CPP 🚀

 Welcome to my **Embedded C/C++** repository! 🎯 This is a collection of my personal learnings, challenges, and interview questions related to C and C++ programming.
-Whether it’s about brushing up on pointers, mastering memory management, or exploring advanced OOP concepts, this repo has got it covered! 💡
+Whether it’s about brushing up on pointers, mastering memory management, exploring advanced OOP concepts, or diving into **Zephyr RTOS**, this repo has got it covered! 💡

 ---